Father, son charged with killing black man Ahmaud Arbery

 SAVANNAH, Ga.
-(AP) — Georgia authorities charged a white father and son with murder and put them in jail in the February shooting death of a black man they had pursued in a truck after spotting him running in their neighborhood.
+(AP) — Georgia authorities arrested a white father and son Thursday and charged them with murder in the February shooting death of a black man they had pursued in a truck after spotting him running in their neighborhood.

-The charges Thursday came more than two months after Ahmaud Arbery, 25, was killed on a residential street just outside the port city of Brunswick.
-National outrage over the case swelled this week after cellphone video that appeared to show the shooting was released.
+The charges came more than two months after Ahmaud Arbery, 25, was killed on a residential street just outside the port city of Brunswick.
+National outrage over the case swelled this week after cellphone video that appeared to show the shooting.

 Those close to Arbery celebrated the news but also expressed frustration at the long wait.